| | | | | |

 • T300 at 100% Overall.
 Thermal fade.
 75% in TM Panel and force fan on.

-• Ignoring the Tone slider.
-If straight-line oscillation appears, drop Tone rather than touching anything else.
+• Ignoring the per-car FFB sliders.
+If straight-line oscillation appears, reduce Rack Feel or set a negative Alignment Boost on the car’s Vehicle Setup FFB page rather than touching anything else.

 PMR is still iterating – the values here are a starting point inherited from AMS2, not the final word.
 Once Straight4 ships another major patch the community baseline will shift.
 If you want a setup that’s known-stable on the related-physics-philosophy sim right now (different engine, same Project CARS-team design language), the closest sister is Automobilista 2 wheel settings – very similar logic, more settled values.
 The DD wheel settings hub is the parent.